 Blockaroo Bath Set

 Have you tried this ultimate bath toy?
-Toddlers construct and build at bathtime with this magnetic toy.
-A fun way to change up your bath routine.
+This magnetic toy lets toddlers construct and build at bathtime, a fun way to change up your bath routine.

 LEGO Duplos

-Duplos also fall in our forever toy category.
-These bricks are another toy that is still played with by all three of my boys.
-Duplos are a terrific toy for your toddler that children will use for years.
+Duplos also fall into our forever toy category.
+These bricks are another toy that all three of my boys still play with.
+Duplos are the perfect gift for your toddler, and children will use them for years.

 LEGO Duplo Cargo Train